 Why this phase: AI is a unit-cost decision.
 If we can’t size the savings against the deployment cost, the firm shouldn’t buy anything yet, and we’ll tell you that.

 For the top three candidates, we write a deployment plan, sequenced, staffed, and budgeted.
 We present to your leadership, IC, or board in their own format.
-You leave with a document your CFO can sign off on.
+You leave with a document your leadership can sign off on.

 Why this phase: a recommendation that doesn’t survive your IC is worthless.
 The readout is built to survive it, vendor-agnostic, sized, sequenced, with risks named.